zotuli/MODRL/README.md

 ## Data and artifacts

 Large `.pth` files and generated experiment logs are intentionally excluded from normal Git commits.
 For a public release, publish selected weights through a GitHub Release, Git LFS, or an archival repository such as Zenodo, and record the corresponding download URL and checksum here.

-## License

-Add the license required by your institution and the paper's copyright terms before making the repository public.
-Until a license is added, GitHub users should not assume permission to reuse the code.
->>>>>>> 1b8ba1b (Initial public release)